HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 identified as a potential avalanche area (Colorado State Univer-

-sity, 1971J, Bryant, 1972 and Hears, 1979).
+sity, 1974, Bryant, 1972 and Mears, 1979).
+Several small to

-moderate-sized avalanche tracks occur above the site.
+moderate -sized avalanche tracks occur above the site.
 We recom-

 mend that an avalanche expert be consulted to evaluate the

-potential fnr ~now avalanches and impact on the proposed
+potential_ fnr now avalanches and impact on the proposed

-Evidence of landslides was not
+Potentially Unstable Slopes: Evidence of landslides was not

-ob~l'.ed VII Lhe' site.
+ob site.
 The slopes on the property are steep to

 locally very steep and extensive site grading for the development